 1 Year Logs:

-All endourology fellows have dedicated research time and a dedicated research lab, including access to a PhD.
-The expectation of the fellow is that he or she complete a basic science project, as well as all of the appropriate Endourology Society fellowship requirements.
-Fellows also have access to a brand new, state-of-the-art Simulation Center to develop their laparoscopic skills as well as for potential investigations.
+All endourology fellows have dedicated research time and a dedicated research space, including access to a PhD.
+Fellows are expected to complete a basic science project, as well as all of the appropriate Endourology Society fellowship requirements.
+Fellows also have access to a brand new, state-of-the-art Simulation Center to develop their skills and for potential investigations.
 A fully equipped animal laboratory is also available.

 Our fellows also are involved in clinical and teaching exercises associated with our residency program as the fellowship regulations allow.
-Any inquires should be addressed to Dr. Sara Best or Dr. Stephen Nakada.
+Any inquiries should be addressed to Dr. Stephen Nakada or to Denise Mussehl, our fellowship coordinator.